jd28/pynwn-tools/nwsublime/README.md

 #### Installation
 * Install CTags with [Package Control](https://packagecontrol.io/).
 Note that you don't need to setup up the ctags path, unless you want to...
 It won't work well with NWScript tho, so nwsublime includes [Exuberant CTAGS](http://ctags.sourceforge.net/)
 * Install [STNeverwinterScript](https://github.com/CromFr/STNeverwinterScript#manual-install-) manually.
-Note that if you install via PackageControl it will read
+Note that if you install via PackageControl it will read in the included completions which you may or may not want.

 #### Usage:
 ```